bjma/algorithms/dynamic_programming/knapsack/README.md

 There are two variations, the simple Knapsack problem (where you can use a greedy heuristic to solve the problem), and the 0-1 Knapsack problem, which forces you to either *choose* or *not choose* to collect an item (binary choice).

 ## Problem
 Imagine that you are a robber breaking into a house to steal some `n` items.
-You are carrying a knapsack with a maximum weight capacity `C`, and can choose any number of items with an associated weight `w` and value `v`, so long as the total weight of the items you chose don't exceed the capacity `C`.
+You are carrying a knapsack with a maximum weight capacity `C`, and can choose any number of items with an associated value `v` and weight `w`, so long as the total weight of the items you chose don't exceed the capacity `C`.

 Below is a simple visualization of the problem.